 Exactly what is resin?

-Resin is a liquid organic compound, that under certain circumstances, will harden.
-In the case of resins for art, jewelry and crafting, this happens when hardener is added (two-part systems) or it is exposed to UV light (UV resin).
-When the reaction starts, the resin molecules bind together to from long chains of molecules.
-The important part here is this is what causes the liquid to harden.
+This happens when you add a hardener (two-part system) or expose it to UV light (UV resin).
+When the reaction starts, molecules bind together from long chains of molecules.
+This is what causes the liquid to harden.

-Why use it?
+Why use resin?

-Unpublished Blog Posts of Resin Obsession, LLC © 2019 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC